-Offero .
+Offeror:

 1. Evidence that the offeror holds a valid Alaska business license.
 (Note: Proof of business license is not required at time of proposal submission but is required prior to contract award.)

-Evidence is provided on page #

-2. Per Section 1.04, the budget does not exceed \$100,000.00
+2. Per Section 1.04, the budget does not exceed \$49,000.00

-Evidence is provided on page #

 3. Per Section 4.01, provide a statement regarding Offeror's Certification.

-Evidence is provided on page #
+Evidence is provided on page # .

 4. Per Section 7.04, proposal has been signed by an individual authorized to bind the offeror to the provisions of the RFP.

-Evidence is provided on page #

 5. Per Section 7.06, provide a Conflict of Interest statement.

-Evidence is provided on page #
+Evidence is provided on page # .

 6. Per Section 1.06, evidence that the offeror meets the minimum prior experience requirements.

-Evidence is provided on page #

-ATTACHMENT 3: PROPOSAL EVALUATION FORM
+ATTACHMENT 2: PROPOSAL EVALUATION FORM

-The Total Number of Points Used to Score This Proposal is 100 - All proposals will be reviewed for responsiveness and then evaluated using the criteria set out herein.
+- The Total Number of Points Used to Score This Proposal is 100 -

+All proposals will be reviewed for responsiveness and then evaluated using the criteria set out herein.

 Person or Firm Name

-nitials of Proposal Evaluation (PEC) Member
+Initials of Proposal Evaluation (PEC) Member

+Date of Review

 Understanding of the Project - 10 Points

 [a] How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project?

-EVALUATOR'S NOTES

 [b] How well has the offeror identified pertinent issues and potential problems related to the project?

-EVALUATOR'S NOTES

 [c] To what degree has the offeror demonstrated an understanding of the deliverables the state expects it to provide?
-EVALUATOR'S NOTES

 [d] Has the offeror demonstrated an understanding of the state's time schedule and can meet it?

-EVALUATOR'S NOTES

 Evaluator's Point Total for Understanding of the Project (max 10):

-Methodology/Management Plan - 15 Points
+Methodology - 15 Points

-[a] How comprehensive are the methodology & management plan and do they depict a logical approach to fulfilling the requirements of the IRFP?
+[a] How comprehensive is the proposed methodology and does it depict a logical approach to fulfilling the requirements of the IRFP?

-EVALUATOR'S NOTES

 [b] Is the proposal practical & feasible, and does is appropriately with the required time schedule?
-EVALUATOR'S NOTES [a] Is the organization of the project team clear, and is communication and accountability clearly defined?
-EVALUATOR'S NOTES [b] To what extent has the offeror identified potential problems?
-EVALUATOR'S NOTES EVALUATOR'S NOTES Evaluator's Point Total for Methodology/Management Plan (max 15): Experience and Qualifications - 25 Points. [a] How extensive is the applicable education and experience of the personnel designated to work on the project?
-EVALUATOR'S NOTES [b] Is there demonstrated experience in completing similar projects on time and within budget?
-EVALUATOR'S NOTES Evaluator's Point Total for Experience & Qualifications (max 25): Evaluator's Combined Point Total for the Above Sections (max 50):
+EVALUATOR'S NOTES [c] To what extent has the offeror identified potential problems?
+Evaluator's Point Total for Methodology (max 15): Management Plan - 10 Points [a] How comprehensive is the management plan and does it depict a logical approach to fulfilling the requirements of the IRFP?
+EVALUATOR'S NOTES Is the organization of the project team clear, and is communication and accountability clearly defined? [c] Are the lines of authority defined and show capacity to accomplish the states objectives?

+Evaluator's Point Total for Methodology/Management Plan (max 10):

+Experience and Qualifications - 15 Points.

+[a] How extensive is the applicable education and experience of the personnel designated to work on the project?

+[b] Is there demonstrated experience in completing similar projects on time and within budget?

+Evaluator's Point Total for Experience & Qualifications (max 15):

+Evaluator's Combined Point Total for the Above Sections (max 50):

-^{} The remaining 50 points are allocated to cost (40) and the Alaska Offerors Preference (10)
+The remaining 50 points are allocated to cost (40) and the Alaska Offerors Preference (10)

-ATTACHMENT 4: COST PROPOSAL
+ATTACHMENT 3: COST PROPOSAL